junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 ---
 title: Let's Code a Virtual DOM from Scratch
-date: 2020-11-22
+date: 2020-12-05
 ---

-I'm sure you've heard the term _virtual DOM_ (VDOM) before.
-You probably even know that libraries like React are designed around the concept, but maybe you don't know exactly what a VDOM is or how it works, and if so, you've come to the right place!
-We're going to explore the concept of "the VDOM" by actually coding one from scratch, so buckle up!
+Perhaps you're aware that React uses a "virtual DOM" (VDOM), and have wondered _"What does that actually mean?"_.
+There are perfectly concise answers to this question, but they're just, kind of uh, less-than-satisfying.
+Today we're going to answer this question a bit more deeply by coding a virtual DOM from scratch, so buckle up!

-For the average frontend engineer or web developer there aren't a lot of situations where writing your own VDOM makes sense, but it _is_ a really great learning experience that will help you understand what makes React work.
+There aren't a lot of situations where writing your own VDOM really makes sense, but it _is_ a pretty fun, and you will learn a lot about how React and similar libraries work.
 Let's get started.

-_(If you want to get straight to coding, just skip to the section The Anatomy of a VDOM.)_
+## Refresher: What is the DOM?

-## _What is the DOM, anyway?_
+_(Feel free to skip this section if you don't need the background.)_

-First, DOM stands for _Document Object Model_.
-It is the internal representation that all browsers use for HTML documents.
+DOM stands for _Document Object Model_.
+It is the standardized internal representation (_model_) that all browsers use for XML/HTML _documents_.
 Essentially, when a page loads, your browser parses the HTML source for the page and builds the DOM from it.
-An [Element]() or [Node]() object is created from every tag and piece of text content in the source.
+An [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) or other [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) _object_ is created from every tag, comment, piece of text content, etc. in the source.

 Take this HTML snippet for example: